sxuaner/docs/javaEE/README.md

 In some cases the servers are tightly integrated such as IIS and .NET Runtime.
 IIS is web server.
 When equipped with .NET runtime environment, IIS is capable of providing application services.
 ```

+### If you use package.* then all the classes and interfaces of this package will be accessible but not subpackages.